-Education in the foundational aspects of applying research as the foundation for service delivery begins in the first year, with a foundational course in PSY 740 Educational Statistics and early in the second year in PSY 745 Issues an Techniques in Research Design that introduce the pivotal relationships among critical thinking, empirical inquiry, and the use and evaluation of empirically validated procedures.
+Education in the foundational aspects of applying research as the foundation for service delivery begins early in training, with foundational courses in PSY 740 Educational Statistics and PSY 745 Issues an Techniques in Research Design which introduce the pivotal relationships among critical thinking, empirical inquiry, and the use and evaluation of empirically validated procedures.
 Candidates develop an understanding of the use of data analysis in applied settings and in utilizing research as a foundation for professional practice and service delivery.
 They complete statistical analyses using school-wide academic screening data and practice single subject design in evaluating intervention effectiveness in these courses as well.